enginsancak/agentic_rag_bot_openai-api/README.md

 **Process Flow**

-**1.Environment Setup & Credential Loading**
+**1. Environment Setup & Credential Loading**
 - API keys and connection URLs (OpenAI, Tavily, Qdrant) are loaded from the .env file.
 - Required clients (OpenAI, QdrantClient) are initialized.

-Collection Management
+**2. Collection Management**
-→ The user either creates a new Qdrant collection or selects an existing one via the Streamlit sidebar.
+- The user either creates a new Qdrant collection or selects an existing one via the Streamlit sidebar.
-→ Collections are retrieved using qdrant_client.get_collections() and displayed as buttons.
+- Collections are retrieved using qdrant_client.get_collections() and displayed as buttons.
-→ An active collection must be selected before uploading or retrieving data.
+- An active collection must be selected before uploading or retrieving data.

-Document Upload
+**3. Document Upload**
-→ The user uploads one or more PDF files via the UI.
+- The user uploads one or more PDF files via the UI.

-PDF Processing
+**4. PDF Processing**
-→ Uploaded PDF files are read page-by-page using pdfplumber.
+- Uploaded PDF files are read page-by-page using pdfplumber.
-→ All text is merged and converted into clean plain text.
+- All text is merged and converted into clean plain text.

 Text Chunking
 → The full text is split into chunks using RecursiveCharacterTextSplitter.